balderdashy/sails-docs/tutorials/typeScript.md

 # Using TypeScript in a Sails app

 Sails supports using TypeScript to write your custom app code (like [actions](http://sailsjs.com/documentation/concepts/controllers#?actions) and [models](http://sailsjs.com/documentation/concepts/models-and-orm)).
-You can enable this support in three steps:
+You can enable this support in just a few steps:

 1. Run `npm install ts-node --save` in your app folder.
 2. Install the necessary typings for your app.
 At the very least you'll probably want to: